Author: Michele at ScriptureStudy.Guide

 God tells us that when we pray over our food, He will sanctify it by the blood of Jesus so it will nourish our bodies.
 Every creature of God is good and nothing is to be refused if received with thanks.

-Our food — ALL foods — is sanctified by the blood of Jesus and prayer.
+Our food — ALL foods — are sanctified by the blood of Jesus and prayer.

 Our Bodies Are God’s Temple